Campbell’s Logo

 What does the logo symbolize Campbell’s Logo?

-Who made the Campbells logo?
+Who made the Campbell logo?

 How did Campbell’s get his name?

-Why did Campbells change its label?
+Why did Campbell change its label?

 What six colors are on the Campbell’s soup can?